Voldemort108X/Helpful-tips/arxiv_submission.md

-## Reminder for creating new submission using overleaf
+# Reminder for creating new submission using overleaf
+- Select ShareLaTex 2016 version
+- Save bbl file using submit
+- Rename the reference (.bib file) using the same name with the .tex file